wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired design.
 For example, what if you'd like to place some text overlapping or around some images, maybe slightly rotated too?
 Well, that is just impossible with the standard WordPress visual editor.
 Zedity enables you to do anything you like!

-* **Time and Money Saver**: since you can do everything visually, what used to take you hours, will take you only minutes with Zedity!
+* **Save you Time and Money**: since you can do everything visually, what used to take you hours, will take you only minutes with Zedity!
 Furthermore, since you can do it without hiring developers, you may also save money!

 * **Qualified Technical Support**: we love what we do and we're available to assist you.
 If you encounter a problem, you can [submit a ticket]( http://zedity.com/support ) and we will get back to you.
 We also reply to the questions on the forums, with a lower priority though: so, if you happen to wait for a few hours, please refrain from thinking that we don't want to help and consider that we also happen to eat and sleep... :) Last but not least, constructive feedback is always welcome!